British High Commissioner to Solomon Islands

-A list of English speaking lawyers who may be able to help you with official transactions in Solomon Islands.
+Use our list of English speaking lawyers, who may be able to help you with official transactions in Solomon Islands.
 Please note that inclusion in this list does not constitute official endorsement by the British High Commission or the UK government.

 How else we can help

 In addition to the services listed above we can also:

 - provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital

 - help people with mental illness

 - offer support and help in a range of other cases, such as child abductions, missing people and kidnapping

 - contact family or friends for you if you want